-Interestingly, our cross-sectional results also show that both wealthier and older individuals can sometimes engage in the "reverse reaching for yield" by increasing their allocation to risky assets when interest rates rise.
-We discuss how this behavior, though seemingly counter-intuitive, is a possible outcome of the portfolio choice model with labor income.
-If an increase in interest rates changes asset prices in such a way that the investor's wealth actually falls then the present value of his future labor income becomes relatively more important, and therefore the optimal risky share is now higher.6 Although the evidence for "reverse reaching for yield" is only present in some of our specifications, it is interesting that this is particular theoretical prediction might actually be verified in the data.
+Interestingly, our cross-sectional results also show that both wealthier and older individuals can sometimes engage in "reverse reaching for yield" by increasing their allocation to risky assets when interest rates rise.
+We discuss how this behavior is a possible outcome of Merton model with labor income.
+If an increase in interest rates changes asset prices in such a way that the investor's wealth actually falls then the present value of his future labor income becomes relatively more important, and therefore the optimal risky share is now higher.